( education / news / rss ) The package could help theatres, museums and music venues stay afloat during the pandemic, but for some its too late

 via Why Faking Enthusiasm Is The Latest Job Requirement.

-"... seeming to love the job becomes p ... read more
+"... seeming to love the job becom ... read more

 ( life / money / employment ) via Whirlpool threatens pensions

 "Unfortunately, we've just had another open theft of retired worker's benefits, this time Whirlpool management stealing the health care coverage of retired former Hoover workers and their families.
-Once again, w ... read more
+Once ... read more

-( life / money / employment ) from The Minimum Wage: Popular With the Public, But Not the Donor Class.
+( life / money / employment ) The minimum wage, popular with the public, but not the donor classfrom The Minimum Wage: Popular With the Public, But Not the Donor Class.

-"One of the best proposals to come out of the State of the Union was the President's proposal to raise the minimum wage to $9 an hour, phased in over three years, and tie it to the cost of living so ... read more
+"One of the best proposals to come out of the State of the Union was the President's proposal to raise t ... read more

-So, the people who end up running things often have no real idea what they're doing, but, darn it, they're enthusiastic and ... read more
+So, the people who end up running things often have no real idea what they're doing, but, darn it, they're enth ... read more

 ( life / health / food / plants ) My checklist for this year's vegetable garden: